AIR QUALITY ALERT ISSUED TODAY

-RAPID CITY, SD--The South Dakota Department of Environment and Natural Resources has issued an air quality alert for dust for Rapid City, west of The Gap, effective noon until 7 p.m. this evening.
+RAPID CITY, SD--The South Dakota Department of Environment and Natural Resources has issued an air quality alert for dust for Rapid City, west of The Gap, effective from 9 a.m. to 7 p.m..
 The alert is issued by the South Dakota Department of Environment and Natural Resources and relayed by the National Weather Service.

 The City's Air Quality Office recommends the elderly, young and anyone with respiratory problems to avoid excessive physical exertion and exposure to the outside air during the alert.
-A cold front will move through the area around midday and northwest winds are expected to increase to 20 to 30 miles per hour with gusts to around 40 miles per hour.
-Winds will diminish after sunset.
+Northwest winds will increase this morning to 25 to 35 miles per hour with gusts to 50 miles per hour.
+The winds are expected to subside early this evening.

 The gusty winds will suspend fine dust in the air over west Rapid City, producing poor air quality.